Introduction: Home-built Teardrop Camper

 Step 9: Galley Layout

 Pic 1 is with all the doors closed.
 Pic 2 is the kitchen "deployed."
-Cabinet doors inside the main body and the galley are 3/4" x 1 1/2" frames with a groove cut in the back edge.
+Pic 3 I added some hanging hardware for frequently used galley items.
+Cabinet doors inside the main body and the upper galley are 3/4" x 1 1/2" frames with a groove cut in the back edge.
 Pieces of scrap Luane were glued into the grooves to make a door panel.
-Bamboo placemats were cut to fit and glued in the recesses of the front of the door panels.
-I made a hinged flap over the papertowel holder to keep the wind from spooling off yards of towels on a breezy day.
-The holder was found at a yardsale.
-It also has a drawer under the towel holder; that became the silverware drawer.
+Bamboo place-mats were cut to fit and glued in the recesses of the front of the door panels.
+The lower cabinet doors are made of 3/4" hardwood plywood with 1/4" x 1-1/2" poplar laths glued just in from the edges of the panels to make a frame on the surface to accommodate cut to fit pieces of bamboo place-mats to follow the design of the upper doors.
+A shelf is on the right bottom cabinet door to support the stove.
+It's held in place by a cargo strap during travel.
+Pics 4, 5, and 6 are my concept for supporting the 1-lb propane bottles for short trips.
+I have the 6' hose and a 10-lb propane bottle for longer excursions.
+I made a hinged flap over the paper towel holder (found at a yard sale) to keep the wind from spooling off yards of towels on a breezy day.
+The holder also has a drawer under the towel holder; that became the silverware drawer.
 I incorporated the drawer/holder into the galley wall, covered it in the appropriate places with Luane scraps, and painted the Luane.
-If you watched L Wms' video, my sink set up is identical to hers except for the spigot.
+If you watched LWms' video, my sink set up is identical to hers except for the spigot.

 Step 10: Artwork